dWanderingSoul/MyFirstTest/README.md

 # MyFirstTest
-this is a samole test
+this is a sample test
+and check out what is done